 Although we do not know what Ralph thought at the time, we can imagine it was not easy to see his family paraded before him to beseech him to do the reasonable thing and recant the Catholic Church.
 Nonetheless, according to what he said, we know what his final resolution was.
 He replied to the judge, "Would your lordship then advise me, for the perishable trifles of this world, or for a wife and children, to lose my God?
 No, my lord, I cannot approve or embrace a counsel so disagreeable to the maxims of the Gospel."

-Did you enjoy this story about St. Gemma and Our Lady?
+Did you enjoy this story about the English Catholic martyr Bl.
+Ralph Milner?
 Sign up for free to receive a new story every Sunday.